 - Follow the one in, one out rule: I’ve even heard it as “the one in, two out” rule.
 If you are bringing a new article into the magnificent closet then you must say goodbye to another.
 This ensures I keep the same number of pieces and don’t go back to cluttering my space.
 It also makes me consider if that new piece is really worth buying, because I’ll have to say goodbye to something else.

 Packing up huge bags full of clothes, shoes, and accessories to donate felt great.
 But what was I really trying to gain by doing all of this?
 Well, I was trying to gain control of something; Not just the chaos in my closet, but that of my life.
-I wanted to not have to think so hard about a simple tasks like getting dressed in the morning.
+I didn’t want to have to think so hard about a simple tasks like getting dressed in the morning.
 Getting rid of clutter and creating more physical space allows room for mental space.
-With mental space comes clarity and peace.
+Click To Tweet With mental space comes clarity and peace.
 Who couldn’t use a little more peace in their life?
 So I will keep aiming towards a minimal life and continue working through this, one article of clothing at time.

 Moving Forward: Is there an area that needs minimizing or simplifying in your life?
 What is taking up precious mental space or peace of mind?
 Can this be physically removed like extra pieces of clothing or junk?
 There is no time like the present.